shirsbrunner/shirsbrunner.github.io/src/about/index.md

 I believe that design has a profound impact on peoples lives and that good design can make a difference, not only in looks but even more so in interaction.
 That said, I like things to be open and freely accessible and prefer a better thing to a prettier one.

 I'm currently more focused at doing the "X" than the "I" of everything related to U. That said, I feel at home in the whole user centred design process and like to stretch in all directions.
-In addition, I try to increase accessibility in the things I touch.
+In addition, I try to increase accessibility in the things I touch ([accessibility statement](./accessibility/)).

 I have some degrees in marketing, media science, computer science and have worked in a lot of fields including media research, business consulting, user experience and accessibility.
 I've also been cutting grass in the mountains using a scythe ages ago, distributed newspapers in the morning hours or worked on a supermarket checkout.